Wise enables you to change currencies and transfer funds overseas at a low cost. We take a closer look to determine what this bargain entails.

 Wise determines the cost of a transfer based on three factors: the amount sent, the method of payment, and the exchange rate.

-- The amount sent – Your transfer costs increase as the amount of money you send increases.
-Because the Wise cost is calculated as a percentage of the money you’re transferring, this is the case.
-The proportion varies by currency, and you can find out more about it on their pricing page.
-The only exception is if you’re sending a small amount of cash, in which case a low, minimal cost applies.
+- The amount sent – Your transfer costs increase as the amount of money you send increases, since Wise’s variable fee is calculated as a percentage of the money you're transferring.
+The proportion varies by currency, and you can find out more about it on its pricing page.
+The only exception is if you're sending a small amount of cash, in which case only a low fixed fee applies.

-- The payment method – Depending on the country from which you’re sending, you can pay in various forms.
-When you set up your transfer, you’ll see how much each payment method or type of transfer costs.
+- The payment method – Depending on the country you're sending to, payment can take various forms.
+When you set up your transfer, you'll see how much each payment method or type of transfer costs.

 - The exchange rate – You'll always get the mid-market rate, which banks use to trade among themselves.
 Because Wise does not mark up this rate, your recipient receives more money.

-When you send your funds through Wise, there’s no need to worry about the mid-market exchange rate moving.
-This company gives you a guaranteed rate, as long as it’s received in 24 hours or 48 depending on which option you choose.
+When you send your funds through Wise, there's no need to worry about the mid-market exchange rate moving.
+This company gives you a guaranteed rate, as long as your transfer is received in 24 hours or 48 hours depending on which option you choose.

 What your fees pay for

 Ordinary businesses aren't always quite front about their expenses and profits.
 However, Wise believes in honesty and transparency.